MK8DX 150cc Lounge Official Ruleset

 - Once a room has been opened, players will have 5 minutes to join the room, unless the room is opened early (refer to rule III. i.).
 For example, if the host posts their friend code at 9:00 and opens the room at 9:02, players are considered late at 9:08.

 - Players that join the room late will receive a -50 MMR strike.

 If a player still has not joined the room 5 minutes after the penalty time, they will receive -100 and a strike and must be replaced by a sub as soon as possible.

 The mogi should not be started with less than 12 players under any condition.

 - If a lineup is struggling to find a sub, please tag Lounge Staff to tag @here for a sub.

 - In the event that a player disconnects before the first race of a mogi starts, the room must be restarted.
 This rule only applies once, if a player disconnects before the first race a second time the room should continue without closing.
-A player should provide video proof (switch clip, stream, etc.) of their disconnection if requested; otherwise they will receive 1 strike.
+A player should provide video proof (switch clip, stream, etc.) of their disconnection if requested; otherwise they will receive -50MMR and a strike.
 If the host does not restart, the first race will not count.